octopus-network/ree-client-ts-sdk/README.md

 #### Methods

 - `getBtcUtxos()`: Get Bitcoin UTXOs for the payment address
+- `getRuneUtxos(runeId: string)`: Get UTXOs containing a specific rune
+- `searchRunes(keyword: string)`: Search for runes by keyword or rune ID
-- `getRuneUtxosByAddress(runeId: string)`: Get Rune UTXOs for a specific Rune ID
+- `getRuneInfo(runeId: string)`: Get detailed information for a specific rune
 - `getPoolInfo(poolId: string)`: Get information about a liquidity pool
-- `createSwapTransaction(params)`: Create a swap transaction

 ### React Hooks